itskalvik/docker-sgp-tools/robot-docker/README.md

 4. The sensor data, along with the corresponding GPS coordinates, will be logged to an [HDF5](https://docs.h5py.org/en/stable/) file in the ```DATA_FOLDER```, where the ```mission.plan``` was uploaded.

-    We can estimate the bathymetry of the entire survey area using the collected data and visualize a normalized version with the following command (⚠️ Do not run this during the mission, as it could disrupt the path planner):
+    We can estimate the bathymetry of the entire survey area using the collected data and visualize a normalized version with the following command (⚠️ Do not run this during the mission, as it will disrupt the path planner):
     ```
     ros2 launch ros_sgp_tools visualize_data.launch.py
     ```